idec2021/Vilnius_GMC/docs/project/background.md

 * Specificity to peptidoglycan DL-peptides;
 * Small size of NlpC/P60 domain, appealing for use in medicine and biotechnology.

-We selected two putative endolysins: SagA from *Enterococcus faecium* and LytE from *Bacillus subtilis*.
+We selected two putative autolysins: SagA from *Enterococcus faecium* and LytE from *Bacillus subtilis*.
 We also decided to use the standalone NlpC/P60 domains of SagA and LytE.
+With our project, we aim to perform evolution on the autolysin to make it suitable to act as an endolysin against *S. aureus*.

 ![Proteins](img/proteins.png){ width=1000px }
 <span style="font-size: 12px">Figure 3.
 A) Alphafold2 model of SagA protein.
 NlpC/P60 domain is yellow, coiled-coil – purple.
 Protein is also rich in unstructured loops, which are colored in grey.
 B) Alphafold2 model of LytE protein.
 NlpC/P60 domain is yellow, LysM repeats are green.
 C) Crystal structure of SagA NlpC/P602 domain, PDB ID: 6B8C.
 D) Alphafold2 model of LytE NlpC/P60 domain.<span>